jcrechet/replication_forsythe_2022_EJ/README.md

 1. Go to https://doi.org/10.5281/zenodo.8095825 and download the compressed data folder data_replication_forsythe_2022.7z.
 2. Download the content of the repository https://github.com/jcrechet/replication_forsythe_2022_EJ.
 3. Create a local folder named "Data" in the desired Stata working directory.
 Uncompress the content of the .7z data file in this folder.
-4. Open the Stata do file "0_main.do" and specify the macro for the local Stata directory path and Latex table path.
+4. Open the Stata do file "0_main.do" and specify the global macro for the user's local Stata directory path and Latex table path.
 5. Run the dofile "0_main.do".

 # Data file content